gouravanirudh05/Krishi-Mitra/README.md

 ngork http 8000
 ```

+Additionally we provide metrics when the model is first trained in the `models/metrics` folder.
+These images will be of great help for those who want to know more about the acuracy and other metrics of their ml model.

 #### Steps to make API call to access ML model

 With the link obtained from `ngrok` use one can use the following `POST` request